jiabin/migraine/README.md

 ![Mind Blowing by Luis Prado from The Noun Project](doc/logo.png) Migraine
 ==========================================================================

-Yet another tool for managing migrations.
+Migraine is a PHP-based command-line utility for simplifying the process of creating/executing migrations.

 ## Requirements

-Migraine requires PHP 5.4+
+The only requirement for Migraine is PHP 5.4+

-<small>Although some commands rely on features introduced with PHP 5.4, it will mostly work fine on PHP 5.3 too.</small>

 ## Install